 Step 1 – Pattern Choice

-- Choose the pattern you are going to sew very carefully.
-Sheer fabrics need the minimum amount of details.
+- PATTERN CHOICE – Choose the pattern you are going to sew very carefully.
+Sheer fabrics need a minimum amount of pattern and garment details.
 Less is more when it comes to making the most of sheer fabrics.

 Step 2 – Pattern Layout and Cutting

 - SINGLE CUTTING – When sewing sheer fabrics, keep in mind that they are difficult to cut out so it is a good idea to cut each piece separately as the fabric slips and slides.

 - MARKING – Do not use carbon to mark the fabric.
 Instead, use chalk or tailor’s tacks.

 - PINNING – Use weights to stabilize the fabric when cutting.
 Don’t use pins that might slip out.
 If you must use pins, insert them into the seam line so as to avoid damaging the fabric prior to sewing.

 - CUTTING BOARD – A cardboard cutting board helps with securing the fabric and pins can be pushed into the board.

 - SCISSORS – A rotary craft knife is a good option for cutting out pieces.
 Alternatively, use very sharp scissors and cut with care